Peter O'Malley: Purchase of the San Diego Padres

 On November 2, 2011, one day after the announcement that Frank McCourt would be selling the Dodgers, O'Malley expressed interest in repurchasing his former team.
 He withdrew his bid on February 21, 2012.
+In August 2012, O'Malley formed a partnership with Ron Fowler, nephews Tom and Peter Seidler, and sons Brian and Kevin O'Malley which purchased the San Diego Padres.